 The paper is organized as follows.
 In Sec.
-2, FMO complex will be introduced.
+2, the FMO complex will be introduced.
 In Sec.
-3, simulation of Hamiltonian of the FMO complex by a NMR simulator are expressed.
+3, simulation of Hamiltonian of the FMO complex by an NMR simulator is expressed.
 In Sec.
 4, corresponding calculations to simulate the non-unitary part will be given.
 Finally, Sec.
 5 is devoted to some conclusions.